johntnjlu/personal-website/README.md

             <a href="#" title="Dribbble">🎨</a>
         </div>

-        can you make this more professional by only including linkedin and github with either small logos or just text
+        - can you make this more professional by only including linkedin and github with either small logos or just text
+        - can you add an email with an icon as well like previously